Tomlord88/alx-pre_course/README.md

-I am have update this with some code.
+I am have updated this with some code.